 Symbols for saints often represent the source of martyrdom, and such is the case of Sebastian.
 The arrow is a symbol of his death at the hands of emperor Diocletian because Sebastian was converting Romans to Christianity.
 Sebastian is the patron saint of athletes, warriors and soldiers.
 Also the symbol of martyrdom for Saint Ursula, she died at the tip of the king of the Huns arrow because she refused to marry him.
 Ursula is a Catholic matron saint of orphans, virgins, and travelers.

 Saint Boniface and Saint Josaphat

-Legend has it that Boniface used an axe to chop down an oak tree which was worshipped by pagans (the oak was devoted to the god Thor) in the name of Christ.
+Legend has it that Boniface used an ax to chop down an oak tree that was worshipped by pagans (the oak was devoted to the god Thor) in the name of Christ.
 Once chopped, the oak split into the shape of a cross.
 Boniface is the patron saint of brewers and youth.
-Josaphat is the patron saint of the Ukraine.
-The axe is a symbols of saints death (he was killed defending his friends and servants from an angry mob).
-The axe is also a symbol of the schism between the Orthodox church vs. Rome and Josaphat’s effort to unify the two.
+Josaphat is the patron saint of Ukraine.
+The ax is a symbol of the saints’ death (he was killed defending his friends and servants from an angry mob).
+The ax is also a symbol of the schism between the Orthodox church vs. Rome and Josaphat’s effort to unify the two.